 Picture Below: There is symmetry with the furniture and decorative light.
 The window to brick ratio is asymmetrical which brings interest.
 The brick texture in the room also adds interest–we will talk about texture later.
 There is mirror images here and this spot certainly functions as an aesthetically pleasing sitting area.

 Picture Above: The focal point of the room is the window view, the center piece is the coffee table and the triangulation is created with the large framed art and the console table.

 Here is guidelines for spacing in certain rooms.
 Remember these are just guidelines, so don’t feel like you are doing it wrong because the measurements are not exact.
 We all know that some of the most beautiful things are deemed “mistakes” at times.
 Find the measurement guidelines for main rooms here.

 - Measure the length, width and height of the room.

-- Measure the width and height of any windows.
+- Continue to measure the width and height of any windows.

-- Measure spaces that are between windows, doors or other parts of the room that will divide up areas for furniture and decor.
+- Last, measure spaces that are between windows, doors or other parts of the room that will divide up areas for furniture and decor.

 - Write down what you want to use the room for.
 Eating, recreation, visiting with friends, welcoming guests, reading?